Stratosphere-Studios/777-300ER/README.md

 **Q: Where can I download liveries?**

 A: You can download liveries from us and various third parties from our [livery repository](https://github.com/Stratosphere-Studios/Stratosphere-Liveries)

-**Livery Painters**

-If you are a livery painter and want us to add your livery to the repository, please create a pull request to the livery repo above and we'll add it if it meets our standards.
-The paintkit is located in the "!Stratosphere 777-300ER" folder in the livery repo.
-There's a channel in the Discord server named "livery-requests" where you can see what liveries people want.
-Note that while the modeling is mostly complete, it's still subject to some changes.

 **Q: Where can I follow progress and announcements for this aircraft?**